Independent politician: North Korea

-Parliamentary independent candidates: The system in place whither the DPRK allows for independent politicians to launch their own campaigns to gain a seat in parliament.
+Parliamentary independent candidates: The system in place whether the DPRK allows for independent politicians to launch their own campaigns to gain a seat in parliament.
 The candidates however must be approved by the Fatherland Front, being the primary party of the DPRK.
 To cast votes to independent candidates the voting population must do so at independent voting stations.

 Nearly all electoral systems currently in practice in the DPRK that exist on a local level are made up of mostly independent Candidates, as the Fatherland Front and other major party's primarily operate in the urban heartland of the DPRK.
 On the local level of North Korean elections, alliances between independent candidates is banned.

 Nepal

 In Nepal, there are some independent politicians, especially in local government.
 Independent politician and rapper Balen Shah was elected as Mayor of Kathmandu in 2022.
 Similarly, Harka Sampang and Gopal Hamal were also elected as Mayor of some of the major cities like Dharan and Dhangadhi, respectively.